abhijit-s/obsidian-vault-abhi.foxtel.io/Work/History v2/Design/Data Model - V2.md

 ### How can we narrow down the set of assets that we have to get resume points for from DynamoDB?
 There can be multiple approaches to this depending on the use case.

-Some known use cases:
+Some known use cases (`rir:Information` with potentially more for Kayo and/or Flash):
 - Get viewing history for a particular show (in which case the show category ID will be known)
 - Get viewing history for a particular show & season (in which case the show & season category IDs will be known)
-- Get the entire viewing history (Resume/Watched)
+- `fas:FileImport`  Get the entire viewing history (Resume/Watched) - Special case wherein no identifiers or contextual information is known.
+This would perhaps be addressed using a two-step approach involving:
--
+	- Fetch all history (`IN_PROGRESS` or `COMPLETED`) for a profile
+	- Apply any aggregation/filtering/sorting rules to it

+📔  Furthermore, according to a corner case that needs to be handled (as mentioned in [[Indexer#Corner case Duplicate Content with different asset IDs]] ) we may have to extend the data model to incorporate a summary row that contains the list of ALL `assetId`s per `profileId` for which there is a history entry.